Belknap Visitors in the Humanities Council

 The program of Belknap Visitors was created to recognize distinguished individuals in the arts and letters.
 Belknap Visitors spend an intensive day on campus.
 Past visitors have been Toni Morrison, Eudora Welty, Isaac Bashevis Singer, Nadine Gordimer, Roy Lichtenstein, Athol Fugard, Doris Lessing, John Updike, Edward Albee, Czeslaw Milosz, Carlos Fuentes, Frank Stella, Robertson Davies, Peter Sellars, Arthur Miller, Merce Cunningham, Harold Pinter, Adrienne Rich, Maurice Sendak, Wim Wenders, Richard Serra, Chuck Close, Twyla Tharp, Ricky Jay, Toshiko Takaezu, Meryl Streep, Roz Chast, Alice Waters, David Simon, Stephen Sondheim, Frank Rich, and Maya Lin.

-To nominate a Belknap Visitor, please write to Kathleen Crown, Executive Director, Council of the Humanities.
+For information on how to nominate a Belknap Visitor, please email Dr. Kathleen Crown, Executive Director.

 2014 Belknap Visitor